flipflopsen/BashHelperAndManagementScripts/README.md

 ### Mounting
 1. **mount_drives**: Script mount drives and change ownership to a user, all defined in the  drive_configuration.json file.
 And it creates a symlink at a configurable location for easier access via terminal (especially on arch, better than navigating to /run/media/$USER/... all the time).
 2. **unmount_drives**: Script to unmount drives defined in the drive_configuration.json file.
+### Python section
+1. **archlinux-python**: tries to be a copy of the archlinux-java tool, still WIP and does not work.

 ## Prerequisites
 The following tools and libraries are required to run these scripts: